 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/484/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-If it comes to the series, based on the qualitative attribute (for example, enterprises by their property category), these series are called attributive, if the series are built by quantitative attribute (for example, enterprises by their trade turnover), they are called variational.
+If it comes to the series, based on the qualitative attribute (for example, enterprises by their property category), these series are called attributive, if the series is built by quantitative attribute (for example, enterprises by their trade turnover), they are called variational.

 Depending on the continuity of the variation, there are discrete and interval variation series.